LUMC/RPCA/README.md

 # <a name="Troubleshooting"><a/>Troubleshooting

+### Transcriptclean
+Transcriptclean requires the reference genome fasta file to only have one string per header.

 ### Conda environment fails to build
-Try running the workflow with an older version of snakemake such as version 5.3.2
+Try running the workflow with an older version of snakemake such as version 5.3.2.

 # <a name="License"><a/>License